rolftimmermans/zeromq-ng/README.md

 ## Compatibility layer for ZeroMQ.js 4

-The next generation version of the library features an experimental compatibility layer for ZeroMQ.js 4.
+The next generation version of the library features a compatibility layer for ZeroMQ.js versions 4 and 5.
 This is recommended for users upgrading from existing versions.

 Example: